huggingface/blog/vision_language_pretraining.md

 While fusing visual information into a language model is highly effective, being able to use a pre-trained language model (LM) without the need for fine-tuning would be much more efficient.
 Hence, another pre-training objective in vision-language models is learning image embeddings that are aligned with a frozen language model.

 Models such as [Frozen](https://arxiv.org/abs/2106.13884), [MAPL, ](https://arxiv.org/abs/2210.07179)and [ClipCap](https://arxiv.org/abs/2111.09734) use this Frozen PrefixLM pre-training objective.
-They only update the parameters of the image encoder during training to generate image embeddings that can be used as a prefix to the pre-trained, frozen language model, in a similar fashion to the PrefixLM objective discussed above.
+They only update the parameters of the image encoder during training to generate image embeddings that can be used as a prefix to the pre-trained, frozen language model in a similar fashion to the PrefixLM objective discussed above.
 Both Frozen and ClipCap are trained on aligned image-text (caption) datasets with the objective of generating the next token in the caption, given the image embeddings and the prefix text.

 Finally, [Flamingo](https://arxiv.org/abs/2204.14198) keeps both the pre-trained vision encoder and language model frozen and sets a new state-of-the-art in few-shot learning on a wide range of open-ended vision and language tasks.
 Flamingo achieves this by adding Perceiver Resampler modules on top of the pre-trained frozen vision model and inserting new cross-attention layers between existing pre-trained and frozen LM layers to condition the LM on visual data.